 Making The Best Instant Pot Chili:

 If you look at this recipe, you are going to notice right off the bat (I hope) that The Best Instant Pot Chili calls for already cooked or canned pintos.
-That’s because this is the BEST and I’m not messing around with what so many people say can be done but really can’t.
+That’s because this is the BEST and I’m not messing around with what so many people say can be done (I’ll be blunt, they would be wrong) but really can’t.
 Or at least not be done well – and that’s starting with raw, unsoaked pintos and cooking them with/in the ingredients for the Chili.

-But that’s not good enough for the Best Instant Pot Chili.
-If you’d like to cook your pintos ahead for the Best Instant Pot Chili, that’s great and better than canned.
-Either brine or soak overnight for the best beans, or brine or quick soak in the IP or the stove, then cook.
-Brining and cooking your beans ahead of time will ensure the pintos will be at the just right texture when the chili is done.
-Depending on the age of the pintos, where you are in the country and where you get your pintos, the amount of time to cook beans is a variable.
+If you’d like to cook your pintos instead of using canned, that’s great and will be cheaper, and you can control the sodium if that’s something you need to do.
+Depending on the age of the pintos, which can vary depending on where you are in the country and where you get your pintos, the amount of time to cook beans is a variable.
 Here’s my post on Soaking and Brining Beans.
-Here’s my post on Spicy Pinto Beans Instant Pot or Stovetop.
-Leave out the spice if you want to start with plain pintos.
+If you want to use the IP, here’s my post on Spicy Pinto Beans Instant Pot or Stovetop.
+For plain pintos, leave out the spice.

 Saving Money on The Best Instant Pot Chili: